DeepAI-Research/OpenSoraTraining/README.md

 Beautiful isn't it.

-2) Wait a bit and then cancel it once it gets to like 5/100000, or when you get checkpoint-1 up until checkpoint-2 generated just to be safe and then quit.
+2) Wait a bit and then cancel it once it gets to like 5/100000, or when you see checkpoint-1 up until checkpoint-2 in the terminal (YOU MUST GET THIS checkpoints). generated just to be safe and then quit.
 Use checkpoint-1 (but you will know what I'm talking about later on).

 3) Edit hyperparams again in the ```scripts/text_condition/train_videoae_65x512x512.sh``` (you will have to push and pull).